pfesenmeier/pfesenmeier.github.io/content/nice-things-about-rust.md

 ## 1. No null

 From this decision flows much of the flavor of Rust.
-Consider this function in typescript:
+Consider this function in Typescript:

 ```ts
 // returns index of first match if found, else null